rootflo/flo-ai/README.md

 from flo_ai.callbacks import FloExecutionLogger from flo_ai.storage.data_collector import JSONLFileCollector

-# Initialize the file collector with a path for the JSONL log file
+# Initialize the file collector with a path for the JSONL log file to be stored
-file_collector = JSONLFileCollector("./path/to/my_llm_logs.jsonl")
+file_collector = JSONLFileCollector("'.logs'")

 # Create a tool logger with the collector
 local_tracker = FloExecutionLogger(file_collector)